ianhomer/try-loopback/README.md

 * https://loopback.io/doc/en/lb4/Database-migrations.html

+Now I can see this auto-migration happening locally, but I wouldn't trust that approach in a production environment.
 I can't see a way with loopback to generate migration scripts from model and then have tight control of the migration generated.